kamialie/education/jenkins/README.md

 ### when

-Determines whether the shage should be executed depending on the given condition.
+Determines whether the stage should be executed depending on the given condition.
 Must at least contain one condition.

 More complex conditional structures can be built using - *not*, *allOf*, *anyOf*.